 Embarrassingly, she falls over when she steps off the road at the sound of the oncoming car and rolls down into the grassy ditch.
 They use tilted camera angles to try and make it look like she’s on a steep cliff and can’t simply get up and walk back up the gentle slope by herself.
 But this doesn’t really work.
 The poor woman has to flop about in the grass and make sounds of distress until the Doctor ties a rope to Bessie’s bumper and uses it to haul her up.

-Perhaps because she feels humiliated after having to be rescured from such a ridiculous situation, Sarah is a bit snappish with the Doctor once she’s standing back up on the road, even though not of this is his fault.
+Perhaps because she feels humiliated after having to be rescued from such a ridiculous situation, Sarah is a bit snappish with the Doctor once she’s standing back up on the road, even though none of this is his fault.
 She does note that he’s the Doctor as she first met him, and asks him about his transformation, with appropriate gestures around her head to indicate Dr 4’s general appearance.

 “Teeth and curls?” says Dr 3, even though he hasn’t seen his next regeneration.